dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <tbody>
 <tr class="odd">
 <td>name</td>
-<td>Name of the job</td>
+<td>Name of the job.</td>
 <td>String</td>
 </tr>
 <tr class="even">
 <td>cronExpression</td>
-<td>The cron expression resembles a time interval.
-It must follow a specific pattern, see <a href="https://docs.oracle.com/cd/E12058_01/doc/doc.1014/e12030/cron_expressions.htm" class="uri">https://docs.oracle.com/cd/E12058_01/doc/doc.1014/e12030/cron_expressions.htm</a> for guidelines</td>
+<td>The cron expression which defines the interval for when the job should run.
+See the [cron expression reference](https://docs.oracle.com/cd/E12058_01/doc/doc.1014/e12030/cron_expressions.htm) for details.</td>
 <td>String (Cron expression)</td>
 </tr>
 <tr class="odd">
 <td>jobType</td>
 <td>The job type represent which task is run.
 In the next table, you can get an overview of existing job types.
-Each job type can have a a specific set of parameters for job configuration https://play.dhis2.org/dev/api/jobConfigurations/jobTypesExtended for an overview of the parameters designed for a job type.
-A JobConfiguration has a &quot;configurable&quot; property which is adopted by the job type.
-Some jobs are system jobs which only allows for altering of the cron expression.</td>
+Each job type can have a a specific set of parameters for job configuration.</td>
 <td>String (Enum)</td>
 </tr>
 <tr class="even">
 <td>jobParameters</td>
-<td>Parameters of job if applicable for job type</td>
+<td>Job parameters, if applicable for job type.</td>
 <td>(See list of job types)</td>
 </tr>
 <tr class="odd">
 <td>continuousExecution</td>
 <td>A job may be added as a continuous job which means, as soon as the job finished, it will be scheduled to run again right away.
-Set &quot;continuouseExecution&quot; to true in the payload if continuous execution is desired</td>
+You can set `continuousExecution` to true in the payload for the job to run continuously.</td>
 <td>Boolean</td>
 </tr>
 <tr class="even">
 <td>enabled</td>
-<td>A job can be added to the system without it being scheduled by setting &quot;enabled&quot; to false in the JSON payload.
+<td>A job can be added to the system without it being scheduled by setting `enabled` to false in the JSON payload.
 Use this if you want to temporarily stop scheduling for a job, or if a job configuration is not complete yet.</td>
 <td>Boolean</td>
 </tr>
 </tbody>